 - Alec Sculley, a master’s student in philosophy, will be leading discussions of Moral Machines: Teaching Robots Right from Wrong (2010) by Wendell Walach and Colin Allen.
 This book argues that robots need to be programmed with moral decision-making skills as they become more intertwined with the everyday lives of humans.
 Some questions that are sure to arise include: (1) Should autonomous vehicles value different lives differently?
 (2) If they are to value different lives differently, then how can they do so morally?
 More specifically, should autonomous vehicles be in the business of assigning responsibility for accident scenarios?
 These questions are imminently relevant.
 Google, and various automobile manufacturers are merely years away from having the ability to produce road ready autonomous vehicles.
 In September 2017, the U.S. House of Representatives passed a bill that lays the groundwork for future autonomous vehicle legislation.
 The time to address these questions is now (or maybe even years ago), and we still are not close to having answers in which both ethicists and public policy makers can have confidence.
 The group will meet at 5 p.m. on the following Wednesdays in 2072 Moore Hall: Jan.
 31, Feb.
 7 and Feb.
 21.

 - Kathy Purnell, an instructor in the Department of Political Science, will be leading discussions of Education and Equalityby Danielle Allen prior to Allen’s presentation on campus on April 12.
 The book is based on a series of lectures examining debates around education’s purpose as being primarily vocational or primarily humanistic.
 Allen argues that the way to resolve these debates is to focus on the civic role that education can play.
 Questions that will be explored include, What role can education play in ensuring political equality?
 What role can education play in fostering economic fairness?
-The group will meet at 6 p.m. on the following Mondays at the College of Health and Human Services Room 4267: March 19 and March 26.
-Dr. Purnell will feature a different special guest at each meeting.
+The group will meet at 6 p.m. on March 26 at the College of Health and Human Services Room 4267.
+Dwayne Powell, Neighborhood Business & Special Projects Coordinator, City of Kalamazoo, will help lead the discussion as a special guest.

 All groups are open to everyone.
 To sign up, send an e-mail to firstname.lastname@example.org no later than one week before the first group meeting.